Algebraic and algorithmic synergies between promise and infinite-domain CSPs

 In order to obtain the first item in~\Cref{bw-not-finitely-tractable}, we are led to investigate once more the complexity of such CSPs and resolve some of the shortcomings of the original proof, which we describe now.
-The polynomial-time algorithms given by Bodirsky and K\'ara are based on an procedure consisting in simplifying iteratively the input by removing variables while preserving the existence of non-existence of a solution, until a point where it becomes clear that the instance is satisfiable or unsatisfiable.
-The set of variables removed at each iteration can be itself obtained by solving a CSP, this time over a 2-element domain~\cite{SmoothApproximations}.
+The polynomial-time algorithms given by Bodirsky and K\'ara are based on a procedure consisting in simplifying iteratively the input by removing variables while preserving the existence or non-existence of a solution, until a point where it becomes clear that the instance is satisfiable or unsatisfiable.
+The set of variables removed at each iteration can be itself obtained by solving a Boolean CSP~\cite{SmoothApproximations}.

 There are two aspects of these algorithms that are unsatisfactory.
 First, they only work under the assumption that the problem is tractable, as they rely on some assumptions about the polymorphisms of the template under consideration.
 For the same reason, despite the recent resolution of the Feder-Vardi conjecture about finite-domain CSPs~\cite{Bulatov,Zhuk,ZhukJournal}, there is still on-going effort into trying to find a ``universal'' polynomial-time algorithm that would be complete for \emph{all} finite-domain CSPs, and where only the soundness of the algorithm uses algebraic assumptions about the template.